 Document Name: Adoption Order

-Special Seal(s) / Color / Format: The certificates are generally printed electronically on off white paper with the official Seal of the Court and signature of the Magistrate at the bottom of the certificate.
-The registration number is located at the top of the certificate.
+Special Seal(s) / Color / Format: The document bears the wet seal of the Magistrate’s Court of Tuvalu and signature of the Senior Magistrate at the bottom right of the document.

 Registration Criteria: Once the adoption is granted by the Magistrate’s Court, an Adoption Order is issued to the Office of the Registrar General and to the petitioning party.